 Judges have a significant amount of discretion when it comes to penalizing parties for spoliation of evidence.
-In assessing the severity of sanctions, courts will generally focus on two key areas: (1) the level of culpability (was the spoliation intentional or simply the result of negligence?) and (2) the relevance of the evidence (was the spoliated evidence central to the arguments of the case or more on the periphery?).
+In assessing the severity of sanctions, courts will generally focus on two key areas: (1) the level of culpability (was the spoliation intentional or simply the result of negligence?) and (2) whether the party who brought the motion for sanctions was prejudiced by the spoliation.
 Minor sanctions include monetary fines or attorney compensation.
 When the failure to preserve is determined to be intentional and involves highly relevant evidence, sanctions become much more severe and can include adverse jury instructions, whereby the jury is instructed to infer that the lost evidence was unfavorable to the spoliating party (as was the case in the famous Zubulake ruling), or default judgements, where the court will actually issue a ruling against the spoliating party for failing to comply with the discovery requirements.
 There have even been examples of courts deeming spoliation actions so egregious that they might warrant criminal punishment (see Paul Grimm's controversial opinion in Victor Stanley, Inc. v.
 Creative Pipe, Inc.) But those cases are extremely rare.

 Preserving data may be the single most difficult e-discovery challenge.
-Data is everywhere and extremely fluid, constantly being created, sent and received, edited, moved, and deleted.
+Data is econstantly being created, sent and received, edited, moved, and deleted.
 To meet preservation obligations, you essentially have to put a freeze on this entire process.
 ESI also tends to be highly unorganized.
-Business users store information in a way that makes sense to them and usually to a variety of different locations (laptop, shared drives, etc.).
+Business users store information in a way that makes sense to them and in several different locations (laptops, smartphones, cloud services, shared drives, etc.).
 Legal teams have no way of knowing where all relevant ESI resides just by looking at the facts of the case, let alone how best to preserve it.

 To Delete or Not to Delete

 The way in which organizations manage their data, especially email, goes a long way in dictating the types of preservation challenges they'll experience.
-Many companies don't require their employees to delete any data and as a result emails pile up by the months, and often years, and the sea of discoverable information grows practically endless.
+Many companies don't require their employees to delete any data and as a result emails pile up for months, and often years, and the sea of discoverable information becomes practically endless.
 Conversely, some companies employ systems that automatically delete emails after a certain time period to help control the amount of data that is retained.

 Defensible deletion strategy

-For recommendations on implementing a defensible deletion strategy, download Exterro's white paper: "Reality Check – You Can Defensible Delete Data".
+For recommendations on implementing a defensible deletion strategy, download Exterro's white paper: "Reality Check – You Can Defensibly Delete Data".

 Because the risks and penalties associated with spoliation are so significant, many companies adopt a "play it safe" mentality, preserving far more data than they have to and keeping that data much longer than what is legally required.
 This approach might protect against spoliation, but it comes at a significant price.
-In addition to increased storage costs, future matters come to implicate more and more data and potentially expose information that is harmful to a case.
-That data must be processed and reviewed for relevancy, making future e-discovery projects more costly and difficult.
-For best practices on controlling over-preservation, watch Exterro's recent webcast, "Clean up the E-Discovery Leftovers."
+In addition to increased storage costs, the over-abundance of data creates additional potential liability in every future legal matter.
+Additionally, that data must be processed and reviewed for relevancy, making future e-discovery projects more costly.

 The Devil is in the Details